SILAsiaPub/AppBuilder-Companion/FiguringOutStylesForKeywordsInSab.md

   ![image|648x37](images/html-footnote-class.png) <br/>
   Note the original styling has the color navy.

-  In the App the story is different.
+  In the App the story is different.<br/>
   ![image|485x105](images/app-footnote-class.png) <br/>
   Only the footnote has the red background.